lsimons/azurefundamentals/Content/Part4-Resources.md

 ### Databases

-Finally, Azure offers a wide variety of options of running Microsoft SQL-comaptible databases:
+Finally, Azure offers a wide variety of options of running Microsoft SQL-compatible databases:
 - Azure SQL
 - Azure SQL Managed Instance
 - MS SQL in a VM